dsorokin/aivika-distributed-test/README.md

 -- time --: [NOTICE] t = 1000.0: reconnecting to pid://192.168.99.10:8082:0:19...
 ```

-After plugging in the Ethernet cable, AivikaSim should recover the distributed simulation, where the global virtual time will increase again in the Terminal window of the Time Server.
+After plugging in the Ethernet cable, Aivika should recover the distributed simulation, where the global virtual time will increase again in the Terminal window of the Time Server.

 ### Simulation Results